Equivariant embedding of finite-dimensional dynamical systems: Introduction

 \section{Introduction}

-According to the classical Menger–N\"obeling theorem, a compact metric space $X$ of (Lebesgue covering) dimension less then $\frac{r}{2}$ admits a topological embedding into $[0,1]^r$ (see \cite[Theorem 5.2]{HW41})\footnote{The result is sharp (see \cite{F35}; a more accessible source is \cite[§1.11F]{E78}).}.
-Our goal is to prove the following version in the context of equivariant topological embeddings:
+Various mathematical problems in topology involve instances of the following fundamental question : Given a topological space $X$ and another topological space $Y$, when does $X$ (topologically) embed in $Y$?
+According to the classical Menger–Nöbeling theorem, a compact metric space $X$ of (Lebesgue covering) dimension less than $\frac{r}{2}$ admits a topological embedding into $[0,1]^r$ (see \cite[Theorem 5.2]{HW41}).